 At Biodesign, our goal is to improve patient care by producing the innovators who invent life-enhancing and potentially life-saving medical devices, techniques and related technology.

-Biodesign is both a program and a method.
+Biodesign is both a program and a process.

 The breadth of knowledge in the life and physical sciences has grown exponentially, while technology has become increasingly complex.
 At the same time, the business of delivering quality health care has become increasingly difficult and expensive.
 Creating new, cost-effective medical devices that improve patient care requires a collaborative approach that focuses on the needs of patients, physicians and the health care industry as a whole.
 At Biodesign, we are refining a method that produces both world-class innovators and state-of-the-art medical devices.